How do I rent a boat?

 When to arrive

-There is a $7 park entrance fee for Indiana residents and a $9 park entrance fee for out-of-state cars.
+There is a $7 park entrance fee per car for Indiana residents and a $9 park entrance fee for out-of-state cars.

-Arrive 20-30 minutes prior to your reservation time in order to fill out all of the paperwork so you are out on time.
+Arrive 30 minutes prior to your reservation time in order to fill out all of the paperwork so you are out on time.
 If you are renting at 9 am you can arrive 2o minutes prior.
-Any rental time after that give yourself 30 minutes.
 On weekends we encourage renters to arrive up to 45 minutes early.
-It is your responsibility to make sure you have enough time prior to your start time to find parking, unload your car, change clothes, go to the bathroom, watch our video, do paperwork, get fitted for life jackets, load up the boat, and get instructions.
+It is your responsibility to make sure you have enough time prior to your start time to find parking, unload your car, change clothes, go to the bathroom, take our drivers test if not taken before arrival, do paperwork, get fitted for life jackets, load up the boat, and get instructions.
 Arriving 10 minutes before your departure time will not allow you enough time to get out, and you will miss out on part of your rental.
 Once you arrive at our office please notify the office person, so they can mark the time you arrived.

 Rental times are not extended for late arrivals and refunds/discounts are not given.